RomanLotocki/personalDB/README.md

 6. Create the database and run migrations.

-7. Run a symfony server
+7. Run a symfony server for a smoother experience.
 ```sh
   symfony server:start
   ```